Robert Owen And Conan Doyle About Dinosaurs

 Conan Doyle created a new character of modern scientist.

 Professor Challenger, as a real scientist, formulates his own hypothesis.
 It is about the lost world and its inhabitants.
 South America is a granite continent with former and actual volcanic activities.
 That's why in some places these circumstances suspended the ordinary laws of Nature.
-The observed pterodactyl and stegosaurus have conserved due to those accidental conditions.
+The observed dinosaurs, pterodactyl and stegosaurus, have conserved due to those accidental conditions.

-Could you name 30 species of dinosaurs in one minute?
+Could you name 10 species of dinosaurs in one minute?

-Conclusion: the Theme of Dinosaurs is Inexhaustible
+Conclusion: the Theme of Dinosaurs is Inexhaustible in Science and Art

+Allen A.Debuz demonstrates this quality in a thematic survey "Dinosaurs in Fantastic Fiction".
 There is a great list of artists which try to explain in images destiny of dinosaurs.
-The study of dinosaurs has been experiencing a remarkable renaissance.
+The study of dinosaurs has been experiencing a remarkable renaissance in human society.

-Scientific understanding of dinosaur evolution has advanced to a very high degree.
+In scientists' turn, research of dinosaur evolution has advanced to a very high degree.
 Paleontologists often know more about 100-million-year-old dinosaurs than many species of living organisms.

 © 2018 Mykola